Got Rats?

 Great Horned Owl Platforms

-Great Horned Owl platforms are typically positioned 25 to 35 ft from the ground with unrestricted flight access away from busy roads and power lines.
-Check out the Owl Platform photos or the Schematics to build your own platform.
+Great Horned Owl platforms are typically positioned 30 ft and higher from the ground with unrestricted flight access away from busy roads and power lines.
+Typically, higher than the top of a full-size telephone pole.
+Check out actual owl platform photos.

 Against Vertical Tree Trunks

 Installation includes a metal male and female mounting bracket and under platform support.
-Check out how to build this platform on the schematics page.
+Build your own platform via the schematics page.

 AI photo with a real Carmel Owls platform